 - 1. Obtain a legal pronouncement of death.
 (In most jurisdictions, if the person dies at home under hospice care the hospice nurse can declare the death and help facilitate transport.
 However, if the person dies at home without hospice care, call 911.
 Have a do-not-resuscitate (DNR) order in hand if applicable.
 Without one, paramedics will generally begin emergency procedures and, except where permitted to pronounce death, take the person to an emergency room for a doctor to make the declaration. - 2.
 Arrange for organ donation, in accordance with your loved one's wishes.
 If you're unsure of their intentions, check your loved one's driver's license, healthcare directive, or living will. - 3.
 Arrange for transportation of the body.
 If no autopsy is needed, your loved one's remains can be picked up by a mortuary or crematorium.
 By law, mortuaries and crematoriums must provide a price quote over the phone and follow-up with a detailed list of funeral-related expenses. - 4.
-In the event that your loved one passes away in another state, the funeral home in the state where the deceased will transported to be buried can coordinate all arrangements in regard to transferring your loved one in a dignified manner, including the completion of legal paperwork required by both states, flight arrangements, and other details.
+If your loved passes away in a different state than where burial arrangements will take place, a funeral home in the state that they will be transported to can coordinate the transfer of your loved one in a dignified manner.
+They will complete the legal paperwork required by both states, as well as flight arrangements and other details.
 If your loved one passes away outside of the country, and will be transported to the U.S., a funeral home can provide guidance and assistance for that process as well. - 5.
 Notify the person's doctor or the county coroner. - 6.
 Notify close family and friends.
-(Ask some to contact others for you.) - 7.
+(Ask someone to contact others for you.) - 7.
 Arrange for the care of any dependents and/or pets. - 8.
 Lock up your loved one's home and vehicle.
 (If the home is protected by an electronic security system, and you do not have codes to set or disarm the system, contact the alarm company to explain the situation and determine how to proceed.) - 9.
 If your loved one was still working, notify his or her employer.
-Ask whether there was a life-insurance or burial insurance policy through the company.
+Ask whether there was a life insurance or burial insurance policy through the company.
 (Later, as outlined below, you can arrange a time to discuss benefits and any compensation due at greater length.)